The Power of the Internet of Things is Revolutionizing Our Lives

 Ideas for the connected car

-But where does that leave us, who cannot afford an expensive luxury car with the latest tech gadgets or a Tesla with an autopilot?
+But where does that leave us, who cannot afford an expensive luxury car with the latest tech gadgets or a Tesla with autopilot?

 Different attempts to solve this have been made earlier.
-Most attempts have been made using the OBD port of the car, and thus reading out telematics from the CAN bus of the car.
-Common for all these previous systems is that their platform was locked for modifications and alterations by the users.
+Most attempts have been made using the OBD2 port of the car, and thus reading out telematics from the CAN bus of the car, to have a connected car.

 We wanted a system that was always online and available.
 We did not want a system that was dependent on an internet connection through a mobile phone.
 We wanted a true IoT platform in the car.

-Our requirements was:
+Our requirements were:

-- Online even when friends or family members use the car
+Online even when friends or family members use the car

-- Not dependent on a mobile phone
+Not dependent on a mobile phone

-- Open for programmable changes
+Open for programmable changes

-- But also configurable without programming experience
+But also configurable without programming experience

-- Extensible with external systems
+Extensible with external systems

-- Built on a well known hardware platform
+Built on a well-known hardware platform

 An IoT platform built on the Raspberry Pi Zero

-We quickly realized that the products from The Raspberry Foundation was very suitable for our project.
+We quickly realized that products from The Raspberry Foundation were very suitable for our project.
 We ended up deciding to use the Raspberry Pi Zero as the heart of our hardware telematics unit.

 We decided to build a HAT (Hardware Attached on Top) for the Raspberry Pi Zero, containing the needed IOs.
+We included:

-- 4G LTE modem
+4G LTE modem

-- OBD connection to the car
+OBD connection to the car

-- GPS + A-GPS
+GPS + A-GPS

 A software platform built for IoT

 We created a hardware platform that matched our initial requirements, but our vision was not complete.
-We wanted to connect our car and hardware dongle to an IoT software platform, from where we could easily manage and update the entire system.
+We wanted to connect our car, through a hardware telematics unit to an IoT software platform, from where we could easily manage and update the entire system.

-We wanted it to be easy to install new features from a community driven platform:
+We wanted it to be easy to install new features from a community-driven platform:

-But we wanted to make sure that the user still had full possibility to interact, configure and program their Raspberry Pi and car directly from our IoT Platform:
+But we wanted to make sure that the user still had the full possibility to interact, configure and program their Raspberry Pi and car directly from our IoT Platform: